chad-cervantes/cpnt262-objects-and-arrays/README.md

 - Filter Method: you can 'filter' out certain people's information in a survey form, like age
 - Find Method: you can find someone's name in a waitlist
 - Include Method: you can try to find a name or a product within the list, and can either tell you true or false

+Objects
+- Values Method: it can find out the results for a competition or number amount in terms of finance